 The College will assess the qualifications of an internationally educated applicant to determine if the academic preparation and practical training are substantially equivalent to the requirements for registration obtained through accredited Canadian programs.

 The length of time it takes for an application to be complete and advance to the assessment process depends on the length of time it takes for an applicant to obtain and submit the required documentation.
 Only once all required documents have been submitted is the application considered complete; the applicant may then proceed to the assessment process.

 The assessment process includes two assessments:

-- College Competency Assessment: This is an in-person assessment for registration conducted at the University of Alberta.
+- College Competency Assessment: This is an in-person assessment for registration conducted at the University of Alberta by University faculty and staff.
 The competency assessment is based on three components: a basic dietetic knowledge examination, diagnostic evaluations using the methodologies of the Objective Structured Clinical Examination (OSCE) and the Multiple Mini Interviews (MMI).
 This assessment is completed twice a year, in March and August.
 The assessment fee is $600 to be paid to the College once scheduled for the assessment.
 Please note that you are responsible for any travel, accommodation and personal expenses associated with the assessment.

 Assessments are completed twice per year, in March and in August.
 Under provincial legislation, the College is required to make an interim registration decision to applicants within 6 months after receiving a complete application.